BU-CS320/Spring-2019/assignments/week3/README.md

 otherwise the tests may timeout.
 * For the `zip` function match as mainy pairs as possible, you may stop when either list is empty [@299](https://piazza.com/class/jr9fgrf7efv7j0?cid=299)
 * Make sure your editor uses spaces instead of tabs, or you will likely get annoying parse errors.
-* We have not realesed test code yet
+* We have not finished releasing test code yet
 * You may always add your own helper functions and helper data!
 #### 9:05 lab
 The gcd implementation we went over may have had a small bug.
 Make sure your finction is defined in the conventional way so `gcd 0 x = 1` and `gcd x 0 = 1`